Rozera-xalil/PageIndex_Vs_HybridRAG_2-2-1/README.md

 This notebook is the companion code to the Medium article:

-> **"Classic RAG vs PageIndex: Why Your Vector Database Fails on Structured Documents"**
+> **"Hybrid RAG vs PageIndex: Why Your Vector Database Fails on Structured Documents"**
 > *by Rozêra Xelîl*

 [👉 Read it on Medium](#) ← *(link coming soon)*